Camping World Holdings

 Camping World (NYSE: CWH) is a leading operator in the recreational vehicle (“RV”) industry.
 The company is a multi-store dealership and retailer of RVs and related products and services.

-Cumulus is a radio broadcasting company in the United States, with a portfolio of over 450 FM and AM stations across 90 markets.
-It also operates a radio network division that produces and syndicates radio content for third-party stations.
+Cumulus is a radio broadcasting company in the U.S. It also operates a radio network division that produces and syndicates radio content for third-party stations.

-Prior to the sale to Cott Corporation in 2014, DS was a direct-to-consumer beverage services company that held the #1 or #2 position in home and office delivery of bottled water and a top five position in both office coffee and filtration services.
+Prior to the sale to Cott Corporation in 2014, DS was a direct-to-consumer beverage services company that was an industry-leader in home and office delivery of bottled water, and office coffee and filtration services.

-Prior to its acquisition by Time Warner Cable in February 2012, Insight was the ninth largest cable operator in the United States with a focus on Kentucky, Indiana and Ohio.
+Prior to its acquisition by Time Warner Cable in February 2012, Insight was the ninth largest cable operator in the U.S. with operations in Kentucky, Indiana and Ohio.
 It offered a full suite of products to both residential and commercial customers.

-NEP is the largest global outsourced provider of comprehensive live and broadcast production solutions, with leading market positions in the United States, Europe and Australia.
-It serves the premium sports, entertainment and live event production markets.
+NEP was among the largest global outsourced provider of comprehensive live and broadcast production solutions during Crestview’s ownership, with leading market positions in the U.S., Europe and Australia.

 Prior to its sale in November 2012, OneLink was the sole provider of cable television services to the greater San Juan area and the largest provider of cable television services in Puerto Rico.